All Saints University School of Medicine

 All Saints University School of Medicine, Dominica (ASUDOM) is a private medical school located in the Caribbean.
-The school's campus is in Roseau, Dominica, and is administered from Toronto, Ontario.
-There is also an office in Chicago, Illinois.
+The school's campus is in Roseau, Dominica, and is administered from Toronto, Ontario..

 History

 All Saints University School of Medicine was founded in April 2006.
 The Roseau campus opened in 2006.
+The university is listed in the World Directory of Medical Schools and offers Doctor of Medicine (MD) programs to international students.
 The student body has grown steadily over the past decade and now welcomes hundreds of students.
+The institution has experienced growth in enrollment over the years, admitting students from multiple countries.
+In May 2019, its MD program received accreditation from the Accreditation Commission on Colleges of Medicine (ACCM).
+As of 2024, the program has also been accredited by the Independent Agency for Accreditation and Rating (IAAR), a body recognized by the World Federation for Medical Education.
 Dr. Terrence Marcelle is currently the Executive Dean of the university.

 Curriculum

 Medical programs are open to national and international students.
 Citizens of Dominica automatically receive 50% scholarships.

 5 Year MD Program

 The 5 Year MD Program is designed for recent high school graduates seeking direct admission into the study of medicine.
 The program consists of 4 semesters of premedical courses, including Biology, General Chemistry, Organic Chemistry, Physics, Mathematics, and Introductory Anatomy.
 This is followed by the structured curriculum in the 4 Year MD Program.